Re A (conjoined twins): Result

 The 20-hour-long operation to separate the twins took place on 7 November 2000.
 As expected, Gracie survived the operation and Rosie died.
-Rosie's remains were later buried in her hometown of Xagħra.
+Rosie's remains were later buried in her hometown of Xagħra, "dedicated to all those innocent victims of abortion".

 In 2014, when Gracie was 14 years old, she was living a reasonably normal life, had a younger sister, and was thinking about studying to become a physician.
 In 2020 she was described by surgeon Adrian Bianchi, who had stayed in touch with the family, as "stable, intelligent, independent" and "intent on establishing a professional career".